welpdev/mailchimp-bundle/src/Resources/doc/usage.md

 * FNAME: Firstname
 * LNAME: Lastname

+**Known issues with MailChimp API V3 - 17/12/2016**

+* When you try to synchronize merge fields with choice type, the API doesn't handle update of choice fields...
+It returns an error 400.
+Workaround: you have to remove all your choice type merge fields from your list throught the MailChimp Admin panel and retry synchronize with the command.

 ## Full synchronization with command

 You can synchronize all subscribers of your project at once by calling the Symfony command `php app/console welp:mailchimp:synchronize-subscribers`.